-- Another standard interview question is one that asks about your strengths and weaknesses.
+- Knowing how to answer a question about your strengths and weaknesses.
 You should be prepared to discuss both and, when it comes to your weaknesses, explain what you are doing to address said weakness.
 No one is perfect, so we expect that everyone has a weakness or two.
 Identifying your strengths and weaknesses shows the interviewers that you are reflective and know yourself; these are two attributes many programs, fellowships, and employers look for.

-- Before the interview, have at least one question ready to ask.
+- Preparing one question to ask at the end of the interview.
 Even if you think you know everything about the position, asking questions shows your interest in the position and the kind of question you ask gives the interviewers more insight into how you see the position.
 Some good questions from this year were: "Can you tell me more about English 1C?"
 "What do you see as the benefits and challenges of WAing?"
 "What have you learned as a WA that has surprised you?"

-- Read the directions.
+- Reading the directions.
 We are often asked questions whose answers are already available online or in the application.
-For example, it is stated in several places that interviews would be held in Professor Gladstein's office.
+For example, it is stated in several places that interviews would be held in Professor Gladstein's office located in Trotter 105.

-- Proofread your application.
+- Proofreading your application.
 Make sure there are no typos or careless errors.
 Such errors send an impression that you didn't spend time on your application.

-- Be prepared.
-Career Services offers mock interviews for both on- and off-campus interviews.
+- Being prepared.
 Get some practice and feedback before you are in the stressful situation of an interview.
 A mock interview can be helpful in identifying and eliminating unconscious nervous habits that could significantly distract interviewers and detract from their impression of you.
 At a minimum, dedicate some time to think about possible questions you might be asked and to visualize how you will respond to them.